 You'll need an Xbox Live Gold subscription to play multiplayer games.
 Period.

-Xbox Live Gold also gives away a selection of five or so Xbox One and Xbox 360 games each month.
+Xbox Live Gold also gives away a selection of five or so Xbox One, Xbox 360, and original Xbox games each month.
 You get access to them for as long as you're subscribed to Xbox Live Gold.
-You lose access to the Xbox One games if you unsubscribe; you get to permanently keep the Xbox 360 games.
+You lose access to the Xbox One games if you unsubscribe; you get to permanently keep the Xbox 360 and original Xbox games.
 There's a fresh crop of games each month, but the quality of those freebies can vary quite a bit month-to-month.

 What's Xbox Game Pass?